rgitaccount/Lesson_3_1_homework/README.md

 # Telegram Bot Month.
-Lesson 1 Homework

-This is a lesson 1 homework.
+This is a telegram bot homework git.
 The bot greets you and sends a simple quiz of three questions.

 ## To run